Tuesday, May 2, 2000

 Luckily for us, the study also revealed that those who were moderate coffee drinkers, consuming between one and two cups a day, had the best arterial health with their blood vessels having the elasticity of younger people.
 That's me and my honey.
 We now limit our coffee to two cups a day.
 We've been keeping this limit now for about three years.

 Thanks for following my blog.
-Happy birthday son.
+Happy birthday every day this month, son.